dalacan/sagemaker-endpoint-manager/README.md

 5. Define your configuration

-    In this demo, you have the option to either deploy a FALCON 40B or FLAN-T5 model.
-To do so, open the `app.py` and set/uncomment the following configurations:

-    For Falcon 40B
+    Setup your Amazon SageMaker Endpoint Manager and configure the models that you'd like to deploy by opening the [`config/config.json`](config/configs.json) file with a text editor.
+Configure the project settings such as your `project_prefix`, `region_name` - region to deploy the stack and `ddb_auth_table_name`.
+For more information on the configuration, refer to the [Endpoint manager Configuration section](#endpoint-manager-configurations).

+    Next define the jumpstart models you'd like to deploy.
+For more information on the jumpstart model configuration, refer to [jumpstart model configuration section](#example-jumpstart-model-configuration).
+Below, you can find an example of how to deploy a real-time falcon40b and flan jumpstart model.
+You will also find additional examples in the [`config/example-configs.json`](config/example-configs.json) file.

+    ### Example Jumpstart model configuration

+    **Falcon 40B**
     ```
-    model_name="Falcon40B"
-    MODEL_ID = "huggingface-llm-falcon-40b-instruct-bf16"
-    INFERENCE_INSTANCE_TYPE = "ml.g5.12xlarge"
-    LAMBDA_SRC = "api/falcon"
-    API_RESOURCE ="falcon"
+        {
+            "name" : "Falcon40B",
+            "model_id" : "huggingface-llm-falcon-40b-instruct-bf16",
+            "inference_instance_type" : "ml.g5.12xlarge",
+            "inference_type": "realtime",
+            "schedule": {
+                "initial_provision_minutes": 90
+            },
+            "integration": {
+                "type": "lambda",
+                "properties": {
+                    "lambda_src": "functions/falcon",
+                    "api_resource_name": "falcon"
+                }
+            }
+        }
     ```

-    For FLAN
+    FLAN T5
     ```
-    model_name="FlanT5"
-    MODEL_ID = "huggingface-text2text-flan-t5-xxl"
-    INFERENCE_INSTANCE_TYPE = "ml.g5.12xlarge"
-    LAMBDA_SRC = "api/flan"
-    API_RESOURCE ="flan"
+    {
+            "name" : "FlanT5",
+            "model_id" : "huggingface-text2text-flan-t5-xxl",
+            "inference_instance_type" : "ml.g5.12xlarge",
+            "inference_type": "realtime",
+            "schedule": {
+                "initial_provision_minutes": 0
+            },
+            "integration": {
+                "type": "lambda",
+                "properties": {
+                    "lambda_src": "functions/flan",
+                    "api_resource_name": "flan"
+                }
+            }
+        }
     ```

-6. Deploying your endpoint

-    If you want to deploy a real-time endpoint, refer to [Deploying a real-time endpoint](#deploying-a-real-time-endpoint), if not refer to [Deploying an async endpoint](#deploying-an-async-endpoint)

----
-## Deploying a real-time endpoint

- 1. In the previous step, we defined the model we want to use.
-Now we will register the model and create the endpoint configurations in Amazon SageMaker.
-By default, the stack assumes that we will be utilising the endpoint manager to provision our real-time endpoint.
-This is done by setting `deploy_enable=False`.
+6. Deploy the API Gateway

+    First up, we will deploy the API Gateway which will provide us with an internet facing API to interact with our Amazon SageMaker Endpoint and manage our Amazon SageMaker endpoint.
+The API Gateway is backed by a basic lambda authorizer with the authorization tokens stored in an Amazon DynamoDB database.

      ```
-     $ cdk deploy ModelMeteredStack
+     $ cdk deploy APIStack
      ```

- 2. Deploy the endpoint manager stack
+7. Deploy the endpoint manager stack

-     Deploy the lambda that will be responsible for the automatic creation and deletion of your Amazon SageMaker endpoint
+     Deploy the lambda that will be responsible for the automatic creation and deletion of your Amazon SageMaker real-time endpoints.

+     **Note:** If you are not using real-time endpoints, you do not need to deploy this start.

      ```
      $ cdk deploy EndpointManagerStack
      ```

- 3. Deploy serverless API

-     Next we will deploy the passthrough lambda which will invoke the Amazon SageMaker endpoint and the API Gateway which will provide us with an internet facing API to interact with our Amazon SageMaker Endpoint and manage our Amazon SageMaker endpoint.
-The API Gateway is backed by a basic lambda authorizer with the authorization tokens stored in an Amazon DynamoDB database.
+7. Deploying your endpoints

+    Finally, we will deploy our Amazon SageMaker endpoints and passthrough lambda (if configured).
+Note, this stack will deploy all models in the list of jumpstart models.

     ```
-     $ cdk deploy ModelLambdaStack && cdk deploy APIStack
+     $ cdk deploy FoundationModelStack
      ```

- 4. Setup your auth
+ 8. Setup your auth

      In your AWS account, you will find a Dynamodb table `auth` which stores a token (or pass code) which you will use to as an authorization token to access the APIs.
 Create an item in the `auth` table with an attribute `token` and set the value to your pass code which you will use when calling the API.